Vindication Swim

-Vindication Swim is an upcoming biographical drama film about swimmer Mercedes Gleitze, who in 1927 became the first British woman to swim the English Channel.
+Vindication Swim is a 2024 biographical drama film about swimmer Mercedes Gleitze, who in 1927 became the first British woman to swim the English Channel.
 The film is written and directed by Elliott Hasler, starring Kirsten Callaghan in the lead role with John Locke playing her coach and Victoria Summer as a rival swimmer.

-The film is produced by Relsah Films in association with Sea High Productions, Arden Entertainment and Picnik Entertainment.
-It is set for release in 2022.
+The film is produced by Relsah Films in association with Sea High Productions, Arden Entertainment and distributed by Picnik Entertainment.
+It was released in the UK and Ireland on 8 March 2024.

 Premise

-Vindication Swim depicts the story Mercedes Gleitze, who in 1927 became the first British woman to swim the English Channel.
-The film portrays Gleitze’s upstream struggle in overcoming both the cold waters of the English Channel and the oppressive society of 1920s England.
+Vindication Swim depicts the story of Mercedes Gleitze, who in 1927 became the first British woman to swim the English Channel.
+The film portrays Gleitze’s upstream struggle in overcoming both the cold waters of the English Channel and the oppressive society of 1920s Britain.
 However, after a rival comes forward claiming to have accomplished the same feat, Mercedes is forced into battle to retain her record and her legacy.